tammet/gkc/README.md

     -p(X,f(X)) | r(X,a).

-where - is a negation symbol, | is a logical or, variables start with an upper case character, functions/constants/predicates start with a lower case character and the clause ends with a period.
+where - is a negation symbol, | is a logical or, variables start with an upper case character or a question mark ?, functions/constants/predicates start with a lower case character and the clause ends with a period.

 The special predicate = is assumed to stand for equality and the predicate $ans for an answer-predicate.